-Azadeh has edited several human rights reports, including a comprehensive report on immigration detention in Georgia published in May 2012 titled “Prisoners of Profit: Immigrants and Detention in Georgia,” and is the author of book chapters and legal articles on immigrants’ rights and racial profiling, including a selection in the 3rd Edition of the anthology Cultural Issues in Criminal Defense and a forthcoming article in the Winter 2012 edition of the Hastings Race and Poverty Law Journal.
+Azadeh has edited several human rights reports, including a comprehensive report on immigration detention in Georgia published in May 2012 titled “Prisoners of Profit: Immigrants and Detention in Georgia,” and is the author of book chapters and legal articles on immigrants’ rights and racial profiling, including a selection in the 3rd Edition of the anthology Cultural Issues in Criminal Defense and a law review article in the Winter 2012 edition of the Hastings Race and Poverty Law Journal.
 Azadeh is also a contributor to the journal Race/Ethnicity: Multidisciplinary Global Contexts and the volume Wising Up Anthology: Shifting Balance Sheets: Women’s Stories of Naturalized Citizenship & Cultural Attachment.
-Her opinion pieces have appeared in publications such as the Atlanta Journal-Constitution, the Huffington Post, and JURIST.
+Her opinion pieces have appeared in publications such as the Atlanta Journal-Constitution, the Huffington Post, Aljazeera, Truthout, and JURIST.

 In March 2011, Azadeh joined an international delegation to Tunisia at the invitation of the Tunisian national bar association.
 The delegation produced a report on the Tunisian revolution and U.S. government complicity with crimes of the ousted Ben Ali regime.
 As a follow up to the trip, Azadeh co-authored an article on the legacy of US intervention and the Tunisian revolution which appeared in the May 2012 edition of the Journal Interface.
 In April 2012, Azadeh also joined an international delegation to Egypt to investigate the role of the U.S government in lending support to the Mubarak regime and the military.
 Azadeh is also a founding member of the International Tribunal of Conscience of the Global Alternative Forum of Peoples in Movement.